 Eight questions of equal marks (16 marks each) are to be set, two in each of the four Sections (A-D).
 Questions of Sections A-D should be set from Units I-IV of the syllabus respectively.
 Questions may be subdivided into parts (not exceeding four).
 Candidates are required to attempt five questions, selecting at least one question from each section.
-The fifth question may be attempted from any Section
+The fifth question may be attempted from any Section.
+70% of the questions in question paper must be theoretical (theorem based)

 Set Theory: Finite, countable and uncountable sets.
-Metric spaces: Definition and examples, open sets, closed sets, compact sets, elementary properties of compact sets, k- cells, compactness of k- cells, Compact subsets of Euclidean space Rk, Perfect sets, The Cantor set.
+Metric spaces: Definition and examples, open sets, closed sets, compact sets, elementary properties of compact sets, K-cells, compactness of K- cells, Compact subsets of Euclidean space R^{K} , Perfect sets, The Cantor set.